 After implementation, managers can provide oral recommendations for the future and conduct additional physical inspections, where applicable.

 Centralize the near-miss data

 Even after the corrective measures have been taken, it’s still important to have access to the initial report and the results of the investigation.
 These reports can be added to the regular safety briefs/ training and may be required during audits, OSHA investigations, and Government inspections.

 A digital platform allows you to centralize this information and easily refer to it during briefs or in identical near misses.
 And unlike paper reports which can be damaged/ easily misplaced, cloud storage provides more network resilience in cases of fire outbreaks or natural disasters.

 Another advantage of digitally centralizing your near-miss reports is the ability to use machine learning/ AI to analyze the data and establish patterns across near-miss cases to guide a more accurate course of action.

 In handling near misses, swift action is very important.
 When the reports are prioritized quickly, the affected workers can more easily recall the incident.
 And management can – without further ado – determine the root cause and take reasonable steps to safeguard the workplace.

 Additionally, technology should be at the forefront of your near-miss reporting procedure.
-This will make it easy and convenient to report near-misses besides allowing managers to monitor near-miss report trends.
+This will make it easy and convenient to report near-misses in the workplace besides allowing managers to monitor near-miss report trends.

-Maximl’s EHS solution lets employees configure near-miss reports with image, location, and text attachments from the field and share it with managers in ream-time.
+Maximl’s solution for Safety lets employees configure near-miss reports with image, location, and text attachments from the field and share it with managers in real-time.
 Hence enabling organizations to quickly discover root-cause and solve matters in-house, avoiding the damage that a serious accident can bring.